AnFunctionArray/EFI-Image-Creation-Helper/README.md

 VLA, VM extensions.
 __typeof__ extension (for test1).

-You could use fasm to build the sections.
+You could use fasm to build the image sections.
 For this purpose you would also need to find UEFI documentation and .inc files.